ezra-buckingham/biff-the-buffer/README.md

 This is a tool used to aid in fuzzing for BoF vulnerabilities and quickly identifying the offset of the EIP.

+It was born as I had very little experience with BoF vulnerabilities and I wanted to learn how to exploit them and create a reliable way to move through each step of the identification and development process.

 ## Usage

 ```